All personal data sent to our servers from our website is encrypted. You can verify if you are logged onto a secure site in two ways.

-Strong Passwords-It is important that you use a strong password.
+It is important that you use a strong password.
 A strong password is at least seven characters in length, contains at least one number, contains at least one capital letter, and contains special characters (e.g., !@#$%&).
-Failure to use strong passwords could allow your online account password to be easily guessed and therefore causing a breach to your online account.
+Failure to use strong passwords could allow your online account password to be easily guessed, breaching your online account.

-Security Software Warning- It is important that you protect your computer from viruses, anti-spyware, and anti-malware programs.
+It is important that you protect your computer from viruses, anti-spyware, and anti-malware programs.
 You can purchase software to help protect your PC from a local office supply store.
 It is also important that the software download updates on regular intervals.
-Failure to have protective software could allow a hacker to gain your online banking login credentials, therefore causing a breach to your online account.
-Failure of the software not updating itself on regular intervals, could allow a hacker to use a new hacking technique to gain your online banking login credentials.
+Failure to have protective software could allow a hacker to gain your online banking login credentials, breaching your online account.
+Failure of the software to updating itself at regular intervals could allow a hacker to use a new technique to gain your online banking login credentials.

-Public Access Computers- Using a public computer to access your online banking account is not recommended.
-The public computer could contain software on it that could gain your online banking login credentials, therefore causing a breach to your online account.
+Using a public computer to access your online banking account is not recommended.
+The public computer may contain software on it that could gain your online banking login credentials, breaching your online account.

 Using your mobile device to access your account does come with some risks.
 Here are some tips to help alleviate those risks:

-Use the device’s locking service on your mobile phone.
-Such device locking services use a PIN or a trace pattern to unlock your mobile device.
+- Use the device’s locking service on your mobile phone.
+Such services use a PIN or a trace pattern to unlock your mobile device.

-Be careful when clicking on links.
-Fraudulent links can take you to fake websites that look like legitimate websites.
+- Be careful when clicking on links.
+Fraudulent links can take you to fake websites that look legitimate.

-When providing sensitive data on a website, make sure the website is secure.
-A secure website begins with https.
+- When providing sensitive data on a website, make sure the website is secure.
+A secure website address begins with https.